jojojona372/s/README.md

 Go to [this page](https://raw.githubusercontent.com/jojojona372/s/main/s.m), and right-click.
 Then select "save as", and save the file somewhere.

 ## Install instructions
-Download `s.m`, and place it in the folder that you'd like to use.
+1. Download `s.m`, and place it in the folder that you'd like to use.
+If you place it in the same folder as `XSteam.m`, the next step should not be necessary.
-Next, use the command `pathtool` in Matlab to add the folder that you placed `s.m` in, to your Matlab path.
+2. Next, use the command `pathtool` in Matlab to add the folder that you placed `s.m` in, to your Matlab path.

 # How to use
 ## As a shortcut